daniele-proverbio/EpiBeha_analysis/README.md

 * covid-containment-and-health-index.csv https://ourworldindata.org/grapher/covid-containment-and-health-index
 * time_series_covid19_US.csv https://github.com/govex/COVID-19/tree/master/data_tables/testing_data

-* Note (for country.ipynb): The UMD Global CTIS API is currently inactive.
+* Note (for country.ipynb): The UMD Global CTIS API is _currently inactive_.
 However, it is possible to manually download the data from https://www.icpsr.umich.edu/web/ICPSR/studies/39206/versions/V3 .

 All the CSV files must be placed in a dedicated "csv" folder for the scripts to function properly.
 During the execution of the scripts, additional CSV files will be generated and stored in the same folder.
 From country.ipynb and country-us.ipynb, two external tables will be generated (named Data and Dataus respectively).
 These contain CSV files with data retrieved via APIs.